 Long-term protection and it lasts up to 12 years.
 Copper T is a small plastic and copper device that is placed in the uterus through the cervix and the procedure takes only a few minutes.
 It prevents the fusion of an egg with sperm or an egg implanting in a uterus.
 This is a long-term, reversible contraceptive method and is hormone-free.

 Like the previous methods, fertility returns right after the device is removed and getting pregnant can resume.

-These contraceptive methods are long lasting and reversible and are much effective than condoms or I-pills.
-These are the best contraceptive method for newly married couple.
+These contraceptive methods are long-lasting and reversible and are much effective than condoms or I-pills.
+These are the best contraceptive method for a newly married couple.

 And then there are the daily methods that are used by couples.

+The best contraceptive method is to use the I-pill.
 A small pill can go a long way.
 For the newly-weds, who have not invested in any long-term contraceptives and seriously do not want to get pregnant right away, I-pills are a godsend.
 If the couple has had unprotected sex, this contraceptive pill is effective even after 2 days from the act.
-Also known as the morning after pill, this pill manipulates the body’s hormones to block the pathway to the female eggs.
+Also known as the morning-after pill, this pill manipulates the body’s hormones to block the pathway to the female eggs.
 However, this method leaves a marked hormonal change in the body which might be noticeable after its daily use.
-But it works great as an emergency contraceptive method, after the sex has taken place.
+But it works great as an emergency contraceptive method after the sex has taken place.

-These are some of the best contraceptive method for newly married couples.
+These are some of the best contraceptive methods for newly married couples.
 Which one you will choose is up to you.
-But these are the methods that will help you in family planning.
+But these are the methods that will help you with family planning.